+[ Define dysphagia:

-ysphagia is o caused byoror he precautio on to watch for in patients who have dysphagia is ın NG tube w vas inserted into John's stomach because he was unable to video was c ordered on John even though his swallowing improved.
-Why? ohn choked (on what foods? n Stage 1, a s swallowing disorder occurs when n Stage 2, a s swallowing disorder occurs when n Stage 3 a s swallowing disorder occurs when
+۵ Dysphagia is caused byoror T he precaution to watch for in patients who have dysphagia is l· n NG tube was inserted into John's stomach because he was unable to

-List 5 symptoms of swallowing disorders

-1.

-2.

-3.

-4.

-5.
+Þ video was ordered on John even though his swallowing improved.
+Why?

+J ohn choked on what foods?

+I n Stage 1, a swallowing disorder occurs when

+- n Stage 2, a swallowing disorder occurs when

-nost common disagreement families have with staff if their family member had ders is: s swallowing
+- 9. In Stage 3, a swallowing disorder occurs when - 10.
+List 5 symptoms of swallowing disorders 1. \\\\\ 2.
+3. \\\\\ 4. \\\\\ 5.
+11. The most common disagreement families have with staff if their family member has swallowing disorders is: 12.
 What amount of food and liquid should a patient have at one time?

-oositioning for swallowing is at a a right angle

-lp move food through the throat, the patient can tryand

-Why s should the environment be quiet when these patients eat?
+Best positioning for swallowing is \\\\\\at a 13. right angle \\\\\\ To help move food through the throat, the patient can try 14. \\\\\and \\\\\ 15.
+Why should the environment be quiet when these patients eat?

-A vide eo can show what three things?
+16. A video can show what three things?

-2.

-3.

-When should a speech pathologist order a FEES?

-List three alternative means of feeding?

 1

-2.

-3.
+2

+3

+17. When should a speech pathologist order a FEES?

+18. List three alternative means of feeding?

+1

+2

+3

-A pureed food is the right consistency when
+19. A pureed food is the right consistency when

-What is a "Katie drink"?
+20. What is a "Katie drink"?

 DCH Regional Medical Center

 School of Radiologic Technology

-6th Quarter/6th Term
+6 th Quarter/6 th Term

 Clinical Education PRCT VI - RAD 610

 Clinical VI Preceptorship

-Course Master: Leonetta Jackson, MSHA, ARRT (R) Office Hours: Posted and/or by appointment
+Course Master: Course Master: Leonetta Jackson, MSHA, ARRT (R)

+Office Hours: Posted and/or by appointment

 RAD 610 Clinical Education PRCT VI

-This clinical education course includes rotation assignments through all radiographic imaging areas to include mobile procedures and surgery.
+This clinical education course includes rotation assignments through all radiographic imaging

+areas to include mobile procedures and surgery.
+Assignments to other modalities, particularly CT

+areas to include mobile procedures and surgery.
 Assignments to other modalities, particularly CT may begin this quarter depending upon academic and clinical progression.
 Shift rotations may continue and students will complete a shift assignment in the Angiography lab.
 Competency testing in all categories continues.

 Preceptorship is a 5:1 hour ratio.